 - Add Worcestershire sauce and dijon mustard and sauté for about 1 minute.

-- Add the wine, stirring to scrape up any stuck bits; then cook and stir to evaporate the alcohol for about 1 minute.
+- Add the wine, stirring to scrape up any stuck bits; then cook and stir to evaporate the alcohol for about 1 minute or longer.